Highpoint2000/FMDXConnector/README.md

 ## Notes:

-- Address entry with port specification can be done using IP address or domain name, e.g.: highpoint2000.selfhost.de:9080
+- Servers can be connected by directly entering the URL/domain:port (e.g., https://highpoint.fmtuner.org or highpoint2000.selfhost.de:8080) or by selecting https://servers.fmdx.org (button with the globe icon).
+- The server connection is activated via the "Connect" button.
+A green status indicates a successful connection (TEF [FMDX #X]).
+The server information is then forwarded to the TEF Logger app.
+- Once a successful connection is established, the audio stream also starts, and the button at the top changes from the play to the stop symbol.
+Pressing the stop button stops the stream.
-- New servers can be added via the "Add Server" button (swipe left or use the arrow button on the right).
+- Servers can be saved using the "+" button (swipe left or use the arrow on the right; #1, #2, etc. will then appear).
-- The web server administrator password is required to start/stop the autoscan function.
-The search control << >> does not require a password.
+- The web server administrator password is required to start/stop the automatic scan function.
+The search function << >> does not require a password.
+However, the scanner plugin version 3.9 or later must be installed.
-- The server connection is activated via the Connect button.
-A green status indicates a successful connection (TEF [FMDX #X] ).
-The server information will now be forwarded to the TEF Logger app.

 ## Contact